chuckmeyer/add-algolia-record/README.md

-# Create or Update Comment
+# Create or Update Algolia Index Record

 A GitHub action to add or update a record in an Algolia index.